-The Red Blood Python is a large heavy snake which can grow to an adult size of 8-10ft, the latter being the largest to be recorded.
-Males are generally smaller reaching 3-5ft and the females larger at 4-6ft.
-These snakes are heavy and rebust that may exceed 30 pounds as adults.
+The Red Blood Python is a large heavy snake, males are generally smaller reaching 3-5ft and the females larger at 4-6ft.
+These snakes are heavy and rebust that may exceed 30 pounds in weight as adults.

 This is an attractive species with stunning colours and patterns.
 They seem to have a rusty brown/red colour with tan, black and grey markings down the side of their body.
 Their eyes are also colourful with red, cream and black.
 Caution should be taken untill tamed, they can sometimes be a little snappy.